 The iReceptor Gateway platform is operated by the IRMACS Centre at Simon Fraser University.
 The iReceptor software is available for download at the iReceptor GitHub Repository.
 Research groups that would like to download the software should contact firstname.lastname@example.org.

 iReceptor makes extensive use of the AGAVE APIs.
 In particular the Authentication and Computation services utilize AGAVE services.
 AGAVE's licensing and terms of service are described on the AGAVE Licensing and AGAVE terms of service page.

 iReceptor makes use of Compute Canada resources.
 Any use of Compute Canada resources are done under their Terms of Service and Acceptable Use Policy.

 The iReceptor Gateway and its component parts were released into beta-production on June 30, 2015.
 The software and operations of related sites are managed by the IRMACS Centre.
+The software is available through the iReceptor GitHub repository.
 This software is available for use by researchers in the community, but it is beta software.
-The software is provided AS-IS, as described in the "3 Claues BSD" license.
+The software is provided AS-IS, as described in the "Lesser GPL v3" license.
 Software release will be carried out as follows:

 - Software will be released by the iReceptor team at the IRMACS Centre.

-- Compatibility with third party packages such as AGAVE and integration with Compute Canda will be maintained where possible, but can not be guaranteed.
+- Compatibility with third party packages such as AGAVE and integration with Compute Canada will be maintained where possible, but can not be guaranteed.